jknaresh/django_generic_api/README.md

 ## Refresh Token API

-- To get a refresh token, post data on url '/< prefix >/v1/refresh/' .
+- To obtain a new access token, send a POST request to the URL `/ <prefix> /v1/refresh/`.
-- As the access token expires after given time, use refresh token to get new access token.
+- As the access token expires after a certain time, use the refresh token to get a new access token.

 ### Method: